StevenC4/transferwise-auto-transfer-webhook/README.md

 ### Getting Started

-1. Clone the github repository
+1. Clone the github repository.
 2. Log into your TransferWise account and generate an API token.
 Paste the token into a .env file (should be ignored by git), using the [`TRANFERWISE_API_TOKEN`](#TRANFERWISE_API_TOKEN) environment variable.
 3. In your terminal, from the project root, run `npm run get-profile`.
-Copy the `id` field from the response and set it in the .env file for the [TRANSFERWISE_PROFILE_ID](#TRANSFERWISE_PROFILE_ID) environment variable
+Copy the `id` field from the response and set it in the .env file for the [TRANSFERWISE_PROFILE_ID](#TRANSFERWISE_PROFILE_ID) environment variable.
 4. In your terminal, run `npm run get-accounts`.
-In the response, find the account that you want to use as your target account for your automatic transfers and copy the `id` field into the .env file for the [TRANSFERWISE_TARGET_ACCOUNT_ID](#TRANSFERWISE_TARGET_ACCOUNT_ID) environment variable
+In the response, find the account that you want to use as your target account for your automatic transfers and copy the `id` field into the .env file for the [TRANSFERWISE_TARGET_ACCOUNT_ID](#TRANSFERWISE_TARGET_ACCOUNT_ID) environment variable.
 5. In your terminal, run `npm run get-borderless-accounts`.
 In the response, find the account and balance that you want to use as the source balance for your automatic transfers.
 Copy the `id` field from the correct balance into the .env file for the [TRANSFERWISE_SOURCE_BALANCE_ID](#TRANSFERWISE_SOURCE_BALANCE_ID) environment variable.
+6. Using the `DOCKER_NETWORK_NAME` in your .env file, specify the existing docker bridge network on which the service will run.
+7. From your terminal, run `docker-compose up -d`.

 #### Assumptions
 * This guide assumes you have already satisfied all of the requirements listed above.